zeyad-elnady/smart_booking_crm/README.md

 -  Frontend: http://localhost:3000
 -  Backend API: http://localhost:5000

+## Data Storage

+The application uses a hybrid storage approach:

+-  If MongoDB is available, it will use MongoDB for data storage
+-  If MongoDB is not available, it will automatically fall back to local file storage
+-  Local data is stored in the `express-backend/data` directory

 ## Troubleshooting

 If you encounter any issues:

-1. Make sure MongoDB is running
-2. Check if all environment variables are set correctly
-3. Ensure all dependencies are installed
+1. Make sure all dependencies are installed
-4. Check if ports 3000 and 5000 are available
+2. Check if ports 3000 and 5000 are available
-5. Run the fix-mongodb script if you have database connection issues
+3. If you have database issues, the app will automatically use local storage
+4. Check the console for error messages

 ## Need Help?